opsone-ch/documentation/services/firewall.rst

 Default settings
 ----------------

-By default, all incoming and outgoing traffic is blocked, expect:
+By default, all incoming and outgoing traffic is blocked, except:

 - related or established connections
 - ICMP/ICMPv6